01 of 05

-- Add extra dimension to your chain stitching by layering it with back stitch or running stitch.
-After you've worked the chain stitch, go back... over it, either filling in the centers of each "link" or taking a stitch over the point where each "link" joins.
+- Add an extra dimension to your chain stitching by layering it with back stitch or running stitch.
+After you've worked the chain stitch, go back over it, either filling in the centers of each "link" or taking a stitch over the point where each "link" joins.

 - Another way to add something extra to your chain stitch is to wrap or weave a second color of thread over a line of finished embroidery.

 Chain stitch also makes a terrific filling that works up quickly to create solid blocks of color in your embroidery.

 To work the chain stitch as a filling, stitch multiple rows close together, spacing them so that no fabric shows between the rows.
 You can make the rows of stitching all go the same direction, or alternate them so they create a patterned texture.